 This page provides details for our MySiS program for grades 9-12.

-My Sister is Succeeding uses three primary pillars, My Mind, My Voice, My Path, to connect with Black teen girls who desire to excel or continue excelling academically in leadership through language arts.
-The spring 2022 session specifically uses elements of writing and digital storytelling.
+My Sister is Succeeding is an academically engaging mentoring program designed for Black teen girls to script their path to success.
+It uses three primary pillars, My Mind, My Voice, My Path, to connect teen girls.
+The spring 2023 session specifically uses elements of writing and digital storytelling.

-Black teen girls in grades 9-12 meet weekly at Western Kentucky University to engage in a curriculum that connects to their racialized-gendered experiences, challenges them to think critically, and creates a space to practice mindfulness as a means to ignite academic achievement.
+Black teen girls in grades 9-12 meet at Western Kentucky University to engage in a curriculum that connects to their racialized-gendered experiences, challenges them to think critically, and creates a space to practice mindfulness as a means to ignite academic achievement.
+The high school edition also integrates conversations about college and career exploration.

 My Sister is Succeeding increases participants’ understanding of good mental health practices and the value of centering oneself, which affects their communication and approach to learning.